How Long Do Asphalt Shingles Last in Arizona’s Climate?

 Typical Lifespan of Asphalt Shingles in Arizona

-While manufacturers may advertise lifespans of up to 30+ years, Arizona’s intense heat and high UV exposure accelerate roof degradation.
+Arizona’s intense heat and high UV exposure accelerate roof degradation

 Factors That Affect Asphalt Shingle Lifespan in Arizona